varmox/ygeonline/content/post/vsphere-monitoring.md

 ---
-title: "vSphere Monitoring" # Title of the blog post.
+title: "vSphere Monitoring with Grafana" # Title of the blog post.
 date: 2023-08-08T20:43:03+02:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.